-The Bachelor of Music in Music and Worship is designed for students committed to vocational music and worship ministry.
+The Bachelor of Music degree in Music and Worship is a professional degree designed for the student who wishes to pursue vocational music and worship ministry.

-Students graduating with a Bachelor of Music in Music and Worship can pursue careers as a musician, music director, worship leader, or administrator in the church.
-Some congregations give these individuals titles such as minister of music, director of worship arts, music associate, or music and worship pastor.
+This may be in the role of a musician, music director, worship pastor, or worship leader in the local church.
+Some congregations give these individuals titles such as Minister of Music, Director of Worship Arts, Music/Worship Associate, or Music and Worship Pastor.
 Other students pursue careers as a musical missionary who impacts the global church through service to a congregation or high school outside North America.

 The program includes coursework in music, ensembles, worship, ministry, and a supervised experience in a congregational setting.
 Many students completing this degree pursue graduate studies in church music, worship studies, sacred music, liturgy, or theology.
 Concentrations include Keyboard, Instrumental or Vocal.

 This major (BM) may be right for you if you...